Comprehensive Analyses of the Neutrino-Process in the Core-collapsing Supernova: Summary and Conclusion

 Third, we examined the shock propagation effect peculiar to the CCSN.
 We found a neutrino flavor change resonance around $M_r \sim 1.6 M_{\odot}$ by the shock effect.
 Most of the neutrino spectra go back to the initial neutrino flux at the resonance.
 But neutrino luminosities are exponentially decreasing as a function of time.
 Thus, the nuclear abundances are less affected by the shock effect than that by the SI effect.
 Heavy elements are increased maximally by about 17\% (1.1\%) for the NH (IH) case, respectively.
 Light elements are more changed, maximally 32 \%(11 \%) for the NH (IH) case, respectively.

 Fourth, we analyzed the effects of the neutrino luminosity on the element abundances.
 The neutrino luminosity was deduced by recent simulations of the neutrino transport model for five post-bounce time intervals.
 We adopted the results in \cite{2018JPhG...45j4001O}, which compared six CCSN simulations and provided luminosities and averaged energies of neutrinos emitted from the neutrino sphere.
-In particular, the neutrino self-interaction (SI) strongly hinges on the neutrino luminosity.
+In particular, the neutrino self-interaction (SI) strongly hinges on the neutrino luminosity and neutrino sphere radius depending on the adopted SN simulation model.
 We termed it as non-equivalent (NEQ) luminosity and studied in detail the SI effect with the comparison to the results of the equivalent (EQ) neutrino luminosity model.

 We used the multi-angle approach to derive the SI effect in the $\nu$-oscillation.
 The spectra of neutrinos emitted from the neutrinosphere are modified by the $\nu-$SI.
 In this study, we investigated the two different neutrino luminosity, EQ and NEQ.
 When we adopt EQ luminosity the $\nu-$SI effect shows only in the IH case, where a neutrino splitting phenomenon occurs around $E_\nu \sim 10$ MeV.
 Below this energy, the neutrino spectra remain as initial $\nu_e$, and the $\nu_e$ spectra above the energy are following the initial $\nu_x$ spectra (Figure \ref{EQ_SI}).
 As a result, inside the MSW resonance region, nuclear abundances are increased by the $\nu$-process.
 In particular, heavy nuclear abundances show the trend.